userbradley/documentation.breadnet.co.uk/docs/certifications/google-certs/gcp-associate/vm-bootstrapping-templates-and-images.md

 With templates, you can use it to create VM Instances as well as Managed Instance groups.

-You dont have to specify an OS, you can create one with a family and it will chose the most up to date one.
+You don't have to specify an OS, you can create one with a family, and it will choose the most up to date one.

 You should aim to use templates and only edit things when needed.